SimoneCnt/thermo/README.md

 energy, entropy and free energy of molecules from their molecular properties like the mass, the moments of inertia, or the vibrational frequencies.

 In the next chapters, it will be described how to download and install the code and how to use it with some examples.
-Next, a Theory chapter aims to described in details the underlying statistical mechanics to understand how this works and under which approximations and limits the obtained results can be interpreted (currently it is a work in progress).
+Next, a Theory chapter aims at describing in details the underlying statistical mechanics to understand how this works and under which approximations and limits the obtained results can be interpreted (currently it is a work in progress).